Alex Verdugo Player Props: Red Sox vs. Pirates

-After going 2-for-4 with two RBI in his most recent game, Alex Verdugo and the Boston Red Sox take on the Pittsburgh Pirates (who will hand the ball to Johan Oviedo) at 7:10 PM ET on Monday.
+On Tuesday, Alex Verdugo (coming off going 3-for-5) and the Boston Red Sox play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+First pitch is at 7:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with two RBI) against the Orioles.
+In his last appearance, he strung together three hits (going 3-for-5) against the Pirates.

 Alex Verdugo Game Info & Props vs. the Pirates